M-IrtazaGhaffar/VPS---MERN/README.md

 npm i sharp
 npm run build
 pm2 start npm --name "IES" -- start
+(if we want to run Next JS on any other port) export PORT=3001

 # As for React App, we'll build it noramlly
 npm i